Click HERE for a video on the difference between Forms and Checklists.

 iv.
 New Employee Form

-It is common for forms to not have a repetition set and for employees to simply call up the forms as needed (see Call up a List as Needed From the iPad).
-Other forms such as Monthly Audits, Inspections, etc. may have repetition sets.
+It is common for forms to not have a repetition set and for employees to simply call up the forms as needed (see Create a New List Instance From the iPad).

 Checklists do not stack, meaning that the checklist for tomorrow will replace the same one for today.
 The items on today’s list that aren’t complete when tomorrow’s list appears will be marked as incomplete.
 This is useful for items that don’t make sense to do multiple times in the same day such as cleaning the windows.